-MTAX 603 Financial Accounting for Income Taxes

-Tax professionals are frequently called upon to review the income tax accrual contained in audit work papers.
+Must be in the following College/School(s): School of Business Administration MTAX 603 Financial Accounting for Income Taxes credit(s): 3 Tax professionals are frequently called upon to review the income tax accrual contained in audit work papers.
 This course focuses on the basic and some of the more common complexities encountered in accounting for income taxes under FASB Statement No. 109, Accounting for Income Taxes, and FIN 48, Accounting for Uncertainty in Income Taxes.
 In addition, specialized topics such as tax periods and methods are discussed.